 Once the assessment has been completed, it will be returned and a PIP Case Manager will consider all the information, including the advice from the health professional and any information you have provided.

-The Case Manager will make a decision on your claim and write to tell you how they made it.
+The Case Manager will make a decision on your claim and write to you with a clear explanation of how it was made.

-If you qualify for PIP, the claim will look at regularly to make sure that you are getting the right support.
+If you qualify for PIP, your claim will be periodically reviewed to make sure that you are getting the right support.